RedditRecs

 Reddit Icon

-oatmealfight • about 1 month ago
+oatmealfight • 8 months ago

 Oxo Barista Brain.
 I bought mine second hand 5 years ago and is awesome.
 I love the reminder to descale it every so often.
 That's a feature I wish all coffee makers had.